 Why is my ILLiad account blocked?

-If your account is blocked, you may have overdue items, fines, or have failed to pick up ILL items five or more times.
+If your account is blocked, you may have overdue items, fines, or may have entered your ILLiad password incorrectly too many times.
 Please contact the ILL office at firstname.lastname@example.org or 303-315-7713 for more information.

 Restrictions and Copyright

 Interlibrary Loan is a courtesy provided by the lending library or institution and any conditions of use imposed by the lending library must be strictly observed.
 Loan periods vary.
 Some materials may be "library use only."
 All items are subject to immediate recall by the lending library or institution.
 Limitations on materials will be clearly indicated on the Interlibrary Loan jacket of the borrowed items.
 Disregarding restrictions and due dates may result in the lending libraries or institutions to refuse loaning materials to Auraria Library in the future.